iit-DLSLab/dls2/modules/plugin_base/skeletons/periodic/README.md

  * the read() function automatically updates all the inputs
  * the write() function automatically take the output variables and publish them.
 It also automatically fills the timestamp, if the variable has one; so you do not need to bother about setting it

-There are two last steps to be done:
+There are few last steps to be done:
 * in the run function of the plugin, add the correct inputs and outputs to the run function of the module.
 For example

       stance_detection.run(/*input_arguments, output_arguments*/);